topcoder-platform/autopilot-v6/README.md

 cp .env.example .env
 ```

 Open the `.env` file and configure the variables for your environment.
-It is crucial to set a valid `CHALLENGE_API_M2M_TOKEN`.
+It is crucial to set valid Auth0 credentials.

    ```plaintext
    # -------------------------------------